 In addition, the complex type describing the content model of the GML feature collection may also include a reference to the attribute group gml:AggregationAttributeGroup to provide additional information about the semantics of the object collection.

 The S-100 GML Profile supports the GML 3.2.1 approach to model a Feature Collection class within an S-100 GML Application Schema.

+For exchange of file-based GML data using S-100 the GML Profile includes:

+A FeatureCollection, named “Dataset”

+Generic association elements

+Generic dataset metadata types with mandatory dataset metadata elements

+Other exchange mechanisms, for example via API mechanisms may wrap GML data encoded in conformance with this part with different feature collection mechanisms.

 Associations

-The profile allows associations to be encoded inline, by reference or either inline or by reference.
+The profile allows associations to be encoded inline or by reference.
+The dataset metadata field associationEncoding shall be defined as either “reference” or “inline” to define which method is used throughout conforming datasets.

-For bi-directional associations, the profile supports the encoding of the name of reverse property in the appInfo annotation element in the Application Schema XSD.
+For bi-directional associations, the profile supports the encoding of the name of reverse property in the appInfo annotation element in the Application Schema XSD. [mandatory?]

 Association classes

 The profile allows the GML 3.3 convention for encoding of association classes using the GML 3.3 association class conversion rule, which converts association classes to an equivalent intermediate class.
 The figures below illustrate the conversion rule.

+Where associations contain attributes in a product specification feature catalogue, this structure shall be used to realise those attributes via an intermediate Information Type